AMReX-Codes/amrex/Docs/sphinx_documentation/source/TimeIntegration_Chapter.rst

 This is best shown with some sample code that sets up a time integrator and asks it to step forwards by some interval ``dt``.
 The user needs to supply at minimum, the right-hand side function using the ``TimeIntegrator::set_rhs()`` function.
-A user can also supply a post update function which is called on state data immediately before evaluating the right-hand side.
+By using the ``TimeIntegrator::set_post_update()`` function, a user can also supply a post update function which is called on state data immediately before evaluating the right-hand side.
 This post update function is a good opportunity to fill boundary conditions for Runge-Kutta stage solution data so that ghost cells are filled when the right hand side function is called on that solution data.

 .. highlight:: c++